input-output-hk/mithril/docs/root/manual/getting-started/run-signer-node.md

 EOF'
 ```

-Reload the service configuration (Optional)
+Reload the service configuration (optional):

 ```bash
 sudo systemctl daemon-reload
 ```

-Then start the service
+Then, start the service:

 ```bash
 sudo systemctl start mithril-signer
 ```

-Then register the service to start on boot
+Register the service to start on boot:

 ```bash
 sudo systemctl enable mithril-signer
 ```

-Then monitor status of the service
+Monitor the status of the service:

 ```bash
 systemctl status mithril-signer.service
 ```

-And monitor the logs of the service
+Finally, monitor the logs of the service:

 ```bash
 tail /var/log/syslog
 ```

-## Setup the Mithril Relay node
+## Set up the Mithril relay node

 :::caution

-- For the **production** deployment: the setup of the **Mithril Relay** is done on the **Cardano Relay** machine.
+- For **production** deployment, the setup of the **Mithril relay** is performed on the **Cardano relay** machine.

-- For the **naive** deployment: this step is not necessary.
+- For **naive** deployment: this step is not necessary.

 :::

-### Configure Squid service
+### Configuring the Squid service

 :::info

-The **Mithril Relay** node is a forward proxy that relays the traffic between the **Mithril Signer** and the **Mithril Aggregator**.
-When properly configured, it guarantees the security of the **Block Producing** node.
-We use `squid` to operate this forward proxy, and this section provides a recommended configuration.
+The **Mithril relay** node serves as a forward proxy, relaying traffic between the **Mithril Signer** and the **Mithril Aggregator**.
+When appropriately configured, it facilitates the security of the **block-producing** node.
+You can use `squid` to operate this forward proxy, and this section presents a recommended configuration.

 :::

-Verify that the service was correctly configured at install:
+Verify that the service was correctly configured at installation:

 ```bash
 sudo systemctl status squid